The Third Rail

 We do not seek God, but a heaven with a god to our liking

 merciful, more loving, more forgiving, more just, than the

 God we find in Sacred Scripture.
-We will not bend our knee before that
+We will not bend our knee

 that reality is just an illusion.

 This is further to say that we will continue to maintain the

 illusions and fabrications that comfort us, but cannot

 which are enunciated to the end of saving us and bringing us

 to genuine happiness (Heaven).

-Other factors enter into this obstinate refusal to
+Other factors enter into this obstinate refusal to accept

-the deepest sorrow: these “hard sayings” do not simply involve us —
+sorrow: these “hard sayings” do not simply involve us —

 they involve those we have loved — who have died.